 out against you, or if you need to start a jail sentence, you really should follow the rules and turn yourself into the authorities.
 In the case of an outstanding warrant, go down to the jail processing area, and tell the intake officer that you think there is a warrant out for your arrest.
 A record check will be run, and if they verify that you have one, you will be taken into the sheriff’s custody.
 When reporting to serve a sentence, report to the jail on the date and time that the sentence order states.
 Make sure that you aren’t late.
 Be sure to only bring allowed items with you, like a driver’s license or even your ID, any prescription medication you might take, along with your doctor’s prescription, and a copy of the sentencing order.

 Inmates have to give each visitor’s name to the jail in advance of the visit.
 Your visitors will be put in the log as an approved visitor.
-All visitors has to provide acceptable photo identification when visiting an inmate.
+All visitors have to provide acceptable photo identification when visiting an inmate.
 Any visitors arriving late or any visitors that are not approved to visit will not be allowed to attend visitation.

 Jail visitation policies are always changing, so we suggest that you visit the official Schenectady County Jail jail site before you go.